mrc-ide/naomi-pipelines/README.md

 # naomi-pipelines

 Repo contains buildkite pipelines for naomi, there are pipelines for
-* Deploying to staging, dev, preview and production
+* Deploying to staging, dev and preview
 * Running docker cleanup on staging, dev and preview